hms-dbmi-cellenics/worker/README.md

 You should be prompted to run the workspace inside a container.
 Accept this.
 Once you see the folder structure, the worker is running and you have access to the R worker's container.
 In the bottom right corner you should see the name of the container VS Code is running in.
+If you get an error after trying to run the workspace inside a container, try running `docker-compose up --build` to see where exactly the build breaks.
+Please check `Troubleshooting` section that lists commonly occuring problems.

 The root directories of each of the workspaces are dynamically linked to `/r` and `/python` respectively.
 The terminals spawn terminals within the containers, as expected.